An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Introduction

-A particular feature of our algorithm is that, unlike the MMP algorithm, we can visualize the wavefront propagation in real time, i.e., we compute the set $W(r)$ of points having shortest paths of length $r$ from $p$ {\em all at once}.
+A particular feature of our algorithm is that, unlike the MMP algorithm, we can visualize the ongoing wavefront propagation, i.e., we compute the set $W(r)$ of points having shortest paths of length $r$ from $p$ {\em all at once}, as well as partially-constructed cut-locus during execution.
 As a remark, in \cite{Mount} Mount describes how to find the cut-locus $C$ by the information of obtained intervals -- for each face $\sigma$ one can detect $C\cap \sigma$ by computing an associated {\em Voronoi diagram}.
 However, it requires a bit heavy new task additionally to the MMP and it seems not quite obvious how to implement it to computer program which actually works.
 In contrast, our algorithm instantly produces the complete information of the cut-locus $C$.

 In general, bifurcation events may occur, and then $W(r)$ break off into several connected components.
 This phenomenon is the most difficult obstacle for tracing the wavefront propagation beyond the MMP algorithm.
 In fact, our algorithm is designed to depend only on the {\em local data} (data of neighboring arcs participating in the wavefront), not {\em global data} of the wavefront, and therefore, our implemented program may stop at a certain moment after some bifurcation event actually happens.
 In this sense, our algorithm is surely limited.
 Nevertheless, it seems that there has not been known other practical approach accompanied by actual implementation, as far as the authors know.
-As a generalization in slightly different direction, we can think of the {\em entire wavefront}, which consists of all reachable points on $S$ by some (not necessarily shortest) geodesics from $p$ with length $r$.
-The entire wavefront is a single immersed loop on $S$ (with double or multiple points), and it can be represented by suitably generalizing our interval loop.
-In particular, we can use the generalized interval loop for {\em enumeration of all geodesics} from $p$ to a chosen point $q$ (this works also for non-convex case as well).
-This generalization will be dealt with in another paper \cite{Tateiri2}.